betterinformatics/inf4-hci-2/_timeline_ed/connect.md

 Eduroam is the preferable way for you to access the internet and University's werb serviced on campus.
-It's part of an international educational network, meaning once you're set up on it you will be able to access the internet at thousands of Academic locations worldwide.
-The network is also more secure and resilient than *Central*
+It's part of an international educational network, meaning once you've set up your account on it, you will be able to access the internet at thousands of Academic locations worldwide.
+The eduroam network is also more secure and resilient than *Central*.

 <a class="btn btn-default"
 href="http://www.ed.ac.uk/information-services/computing/desktop-personal/wireless-networking/wlan-using">
-    Uni guide on using the Network
+    University guide on using the Network
 </a>
 <br>